roryconlan/tech-list/docs/AWS_AppSync.md

   An API key is a hard-coded value in your application that is generated by the AppSync service when you create an unauthenticated GraphQL endpoint.
 You can rotate API keys from the console, from the CLI, or from the AppSync API Reference.
-They are recommended for development purposes or use cases where it's safe to expose a public API.
+They are recommended for development purposes or use cases wher it's safe to expose a public API.

 - AWS_IAM Authorisation